The-going/evlproject/content/core/user-api/event/_index.md

 ---

 {{< proto evl_open_event >}}
-int evl_open_event(struct event *evt, const char *fmt, ...)
+int evl_open_event(struct evl_event *evt, const char *fmt, ...)
 {{< /proto >}}

-Knowing its name in the EVL device hierarchy, you may want to re-open an existing event, possibly from a different process, obtaining a new file descriptor on such object.
+Knowing its name in the EVL device hierarchy, you may want to open an existing event, possibly from a different process, obtaining a new file descriptor on such object.
 You can do so by calling `evl_open_event()`.